-All licensed class 1(1) and class 1(2) banks will automatically be within the scope of the Authority's regular assessment for the purpose of the IOM D-SIB framework.
-This means that locally incorporated banks, and branches of overseas banks, will be included when assessing which banks may be classified as D-SIBs.
+All licensed class 1(1) and class 1(2) banks are automatically within the scope of the Authority's regular assessment for the purpose of the IOM D-SIB framework.
+This means that locally incorporated banks, and branches of overseas banks, are included when assessing which banks may be classified as D-SIBs.
 This starting point is considered appropriate based on the current policy in the Isle of Man of hosting branches or subsidiaries of larger financial services groups with existing banking experience.